Close ILTakeCare Suggestion

 Conclusion

 Understanding the different types of car pedals is essential for safe and efficient driving.
-Manual cars have three pedals – accelerator, brake and clutch, whereas automatic cars typically have only two – accelerator and brake.
+Manual cars have three pedals: accelerator, brake and clutch.
+Automatic cars typically have only two pedals: accelerator and brake.
 Some cars also feature a dead pedal for added comfort and a foot-operated parking brake.
-Whether you own a manual or automatic car, ensuring proper usage of pedals can enhance safety and efficiency on the road.
-In addition, having a comprehensive car insurance policy ensures financial protection against accidents, damages, or unexpected repairs.

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
-It may contain outdated data and information regarding the Insurance industry and products.
+It may contain outdated data and information regarding the topic featured in the article.
 It is advised to verify the currency and relevance of the data and information before taking any major steps.
+Please read the sales brochure/policy wordings carefully for detailed information about on risk factors, terms, conditions and exclusions.
 ICICI Lombard is not liable for any inaccuracies or consequences resulting from the use of this outdated information.

 Also read: